An introduction

 Prof. Dr. Ben Wagner has been Professor of the Research Group Media, Technology and Society at Inholland since September 2021, within the Applied Research x Creativity Research Center.
 He is also Director of the AI Futures Lab on Rights and Justice at TU Delft and University Professor of Human Rights & Technology at IT:U.

-Together with colleagues from the faculties of Technology, Design & Computer Science, Business, Finance & Law, and Creative Business, Ben founded the Inholland Digital Rights Research Team (DRRT) as well as the Sustainable Media Lab (SML) in The Hague.
+Together with colleagues from the faculties of Technology, Design & Computer Science (RIC-TOI), Business, Finance & Law, and Creative Business, Ben founded the Inholland Digital Rights Research Team (DRRT) as well as the Sustainable Media Lab (SML) in The Hague.
 Both initiatives contribute to bridging the gap between research and education at Inholland.
 In addition, he is a member of the program board of the Centre of Expertise in Creative Innovation (CoECI) and is involved in the development of a new Master’s program in Data-Driven Business (DDB).

 Collaboration